holtgrewe/tracdox/trac-sphinx/source/Tutorial/SamBamIO.rst

 When reading SAM, the tags are converted into the BAM representation whereas BAM tags can be copied verbatim.
 There is one important deviation, though: The qualities are stored using a phred-style ASCII encoding for consistencies with the rest of the SeqAn library.

-As a reminder, here is the synopsis of the [dox:BamAlignmentRecord BamAlignmentRecord] class again.
+As a reminder, here is the synopsis of the :dox:`BamAlignmentRecord` class again.

 .. code-block:: cpp